arcus/education_modules/intro_to_python/intro_to_python.md

 language: en
 narrator: UK English Female
 title: Introduction to Python
-comment:  This module introduces the Python programming language and demonstrates how to write Python code in the Jupyter notebook.
+comment:  This module introduces the Python programming language, explores why Python is useful in research, and demonstrates how to write Python code in a Jupyter notebook (and why you might want to).
+long_description: Python is a versatile programming language that is frequently used for data analysis, machine learning, web development, and more.
+If are interested in learning about any of these topics and are new to programming, are joining a team where Python is used, or have just heard about Python and are looking for a general introduction to the language, this module is a good place to start.
+This is appropriate for someone at the beginner level.
 link:  https://chop-dbhi-arcus-education-website-assets.s3.amazonaws.com/css/modules.css
 -->